Call for Proposals

 Stream Leads: Whitney McIntyre Miller, Lazarina Topuzova

 This stream and ILA member community promote an understanding of the healthy nexuses between leadership and philosophy, religion, and worldviews.
 Philosophy, religion, and worldviews touch the very core of human experience and address assumptions people make about life.
 These assumptions structure people’s leadership theories and practices.
 Evaluating leadership theories and practices at the most basic level will generate greater insights into the intersection of leadership with culture.
-We encourage philosophers and religious leaders to actively participate as a means to hone their leadership skills for use in their respective spheres of influence and to provide corresponding insights to others.
+We encourage philosophers and religious leaders to actively participate as a means to hone their leadership skills for use in their respective spheres of influence and to provide corresponding insights

-Stream Leads: Tony Hinrichs, John Shoup
+Stream Leads: Troy Hinrichs, John Shoup, Lisa Friesen

 Stream Leads: Kate Sheridan, William Smedick

-Stream Lead: Ted Baartmans
+Stream Lead: Forthcoming

 Being in Community With One Another